gemserk/jnlpappletloader/README.txt

 It is a maven project and it is based on two modules:

+	jnlpappletloader-jnlp

+		This module contains all JNLP core classes and utilities in order to interact with JNLP files in an easy way.

 	jnlpappletloader-applet

-		This module is where the main Applet is, it has JNLP utilities in order to let the Applet parse a JNLP file in an easy way.
+		This module is where the main Applet is, which loads the JNLP file using jnlp module classes and then launch the LWJGL Applet Loader with built parameters from JNLP file.

 	jnlpappletloader-deployable